CareerExplorer’s step-by-step guide on how to become a film and video editor.

-Is being a film and video editor for me?
+Is becoming a film and video editor right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a film and video editor is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a film and video editor or another similar career!